vuejs/v2.vuejs.org/src/v2/cookbook/client-side-storage.md

 });
 ```

 Focus on the `mounted` and `watch` parts.
-We use `mounted` to handle loading the value from local storage.
-To handle writing the data base, we simply watch the `name` value and on change, immediately write it.
+We use `mounted` to handle loading the value from localStorage.
+To handle writing the data base, we watch the `name` value and on change, immediately write it.

 You can run this yourself here: